Uehwan/Uehwan.github.io/_people/Ue-Hwan-Kim.markdown

 - Seminar at information Technology and Industry Prospects (iTIP 2022), Sep.
 19, 2022.

 **Geometric and Semantic Image Understanding for Autonomous Vehicles**
+- Seminar at Institute of Electronics and Information Engineers, Oct.
+23, 2025
 - Seminar at GIST-ETRI AI Workshop, Jul.
 27, 2022.

 **AI for Intelligent Systems to Make Human Lives Better**